Staff

 Shauna Steigerwald (Treasurer) is a Cincinnati, Ohio-based writer and communicator with a passion for nature and conservation.
 She serves as communications and events manager for Adventure Crew, a nonprofit dedicated to getting city teens outside for adventures that inspire them to become outdoor enthusiasts and environmental stewards.
 As part of her role, she helps organize the nation’s largest paddling event, Ohio River Paddlefest.
 Previously, she worked as a communications manager and environmental educator for the Ohio River Foundation.
 Beyond her work in nonprofits, Shauna has extensive experience in journalism, including 11 years as a reporter and many more as a freelance writer.
 While pursuing her master’s degree in biology from Miami University’s Project Dragonfly, her field experiences in Baja, Mexico; Namibia; and Malaysian Borneo allowed her to see the impacts of community-based conservation firsthand.
 Her varied educational background also includes bachelor’s degrees in English and communications as well as a master’s degree in business administration, all from Xavier University.

 Christine Lane (Secretary) is a museum professional who has a strong background in nonprofit fundraising.
 She has an undergraduate degree in Historic Preservation and a master’s degree in Museum Studies.
-She is currently a Development Associate with the Henry L. Stimson Center and was previously a development assistant at the Smithsonian National Museum of Natural History.
+She is currently a mid-level reviewer and admin with Echo Labs and was previously a development assistant at the Smithsonian National Museum of Natural History.
 Her environmental commitment comes from being raised by a mother with a PhD in Marine Biology and growing up learning to care for the environment.

 Previous Board Members